|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 21g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Tired of the same-old lemonade?
 Try limeade instead!
 In Southeast Asia, limeade (also known as "lime water") is a popular drink due to the fact that fresh limes are so readily available and the weather is so hot.
 Limeade is very refreshing and fragrant, and its light green color also makes it a beautiful drink to serve.
-This recipe uses 5 large limes to 7 1/2 cups water, which makes for quite a flavorful limeade.
-Feel free to add more water if you find it too strong (adults tend to like it more "limey" than kids).

 - 7 to 8 cups water

-- 1 cup white sugar (to taste)
+- 1 cup white sugar (or more or less to taste)

 Pour the lime juice into a large jug, and add 7 cups water.

 Taste-test the lime water, adding more sugar if you prefer it sweeter, or more water if you find the taste too tart or sharp.
 Set jug in the refrigerator to chill 2 hours, or until cold.
 Serve as is, or garnish with lime wedges or other fresh fruit (the subtle sweetness of honeydew melon is a nice contrast).
 Add a few ice cubes if desired.